Comprised of ground-breaking garments, footwear, and accessories, these are the top 30 fashion trends of 2023.

 Moreover, you can now wear bralettes under blazers and cardigans, and you do not have to match them with your top layer.

 The possibilities are endless: match it with a co-ord set, under a blazer, with denim Bermuda shorts, under a mesh top, a vacation shirt and high-waisted skirt, under a sheer ensemble, and so on.

-The bucket hat is back, as searches have gone up by 56% since last year (according to Lyst) and a 55% increase in searches on eBay.
+The bucket hat is back, as searches have increased by 56% since last year (according to Lyst) and a 55% increase in searches on eBay.

-While more recently spotted on Billie Eilish, Diplo, and shows of Bode, Kate Spade, and Anna Sui, bucket hats never really went away.
+While more recently spotted on Billie Eilish, Diplo, and shows of Bode, Kate Spade, and Anna Sui, bucket hats never faded.

 This type of hat is the ideal lockdown wear, great for hiding a headful of curls untouched by the hand of a hairdresser.

-The shape – both charming and pretty silly – evokes a smile and a fizz of memories.
+The shape – charming and silly – evokes a smile and a fizz of memories.

 This seeming duality has given the hat longevity that somehow transcends trends.